oswida/cyber/docs/en/cybermod.md

 # Cybermods

-During character creation, each player can choose **up to 2 cyber modifications for free, but the cost of these upgrades cannot exceed 20,000 ℂ** .
+During character creation, each player can choose **up to 2 cybermodifications for free, but the cost of these upgrades cannot exceed 20,000 ℂ** .

 Cyber modifications are a sandbox for players' imagination.
 Although you will find examples of specific improvements below, *Cyber* first and foremost proposes a system for constructing implants and determining their market value, so that each of you can literally create whatever you want.

-## Creating cyber modifications
+## Creating cybermodifications

 Try to describe verbally what the cybermod is supposed to change (possibly how it is supposed to work), this will give you an idea of the abilities being modified.
 A fictional description of a given cyber modification can also give a lot of satisfaction.

-Each enhancement consists of **one base element** that determines where the cyber modification is mounted in the character's body (head, arms, legs, torso) and **any number of elements that modify stats** of the character (after all, they are enhancements).
+Each enhancement consists of **one base element** that determines where the cyber modification is mounted in the character's body (head, arms, legs, torso) and **some number of elements that modify stats** of the character (after all, they are enhancements).
 Each element that modifies a stat has a generalised price.
-The sum of all the elements that make up the developed modification determines the final price of the cyber modification.
+The sum of all the elements that make up the developed modification determines the final price of the cybermodification.

 | Base element | Price |
 | ------------ | :---: |